Skip to content

 Top Programs

 The fields Roseman University of Health Sciences awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Top Careers

-Where these majors tend to lead — common career paths for Roseman University of Health Sciences's most popular programs, with median pay and projected growth.
+Where these majors tend to lead — common career paths for Roseman University of Health Sciences's most popular programs, ranked by median pay with our proprietary scorecard insights.

 Frequently Asked Questions